pstambrecht/uhk-kpro-meal-manager/README.md

 # uhk-kpro-meal-manager
-Spring Boot school project.
-FIM UHK
+This is a Spring Boot school project which was made on FIM UHK.